User Guide

 Enable ROM delay / Ripper mode

-The SidecarT board can be configured to add an extra step when accessing the ROM files.
+The Multi-device can be configured to add an extra step when accessing the ROM files.
 This is useful for example for ROMs tha require a post-activation after another software is loaded from a floppy or hard disk, like ripper-style ROMs did.
-This section explains how to configure the SidecarT board to enable the ROM delay.
+This section explains how to configure the Multi-device to enable the ROM delay.

 1. Toggling Delay: Access the Configurator application’s main menu and press the D key to enable/disable the ROM delay.